aHudspith/aHudspith/README.md

 ## Hi there 👋

-### I'm Amy, a soon-to-be 4th year CompSci at Durham University.
+### I'm Amy, a 4th year CompSci at Durham University.

 -   🔭 I’m currently working on ...
 Coming up with hackathon ideas for all fo the MLH Summer League Hackathons

--   🌱 I’m currently learning ... p5.js (via The Coding Train because Dan is awesome!)
+-   🌱 I’m currently learning ... p5.js (via [The Coding Train](https://thecodingtrain.com) because Dan is awesome!)

 -   👯 I’m looking to collaborate on ...
 Projects to support/empower Women in Tech